 Generally, the first step to troubleshooting a problem is to check the application log file.
-We have documentation that covers logging in more detail.
+We have documentation that covers logging in detail.

 The error logs can help you pinpoint the cause of the error, including information about the failing message and its sender.

 Viewing the SAML message

-We don't recommend enabling this feature in production to prevent PII from being logged and security assertions stolen.
+We don't recommend enabling this feature in production to prevent logging PII.

 You will need to obtain the encoded SAML message from the network trace.
 If you are using HTTP Redirect binding, you will need to get the encoded SAML message from the query string and if you are using HTTP POST binding, you will need to get the message from the form body.

 Decoding the SAML Message

-There are various tools available online for decoding the SAML messages.
-Our favorite is the SAML-Parser.
+There are various tools available online for decoding SAML messages.
+Our favorite is the SAML Decoder & Parser.

 Fixing the Error

-Most of the SAML errors are due to misconfiguration or invalid incoming SAML messages.
+Most SAML errors are due to misconfiguration or invalid incoming SAML messages.
 Check out our Frequently Asked Questions.

 If you are unable to fix the error, please check our Support page.